SuperCompUCSD/SuperCompUCSD.github.io/content/posts/sc25-scc24-post-mortem.md

 Now, acknowledging our issues, SDSC has accomodated the team with Express Shipping, and will allow us to ship Monday morning to arrive on Friday/Saturday of our competition.
 And we have a load of hardware/software support problems.

-We've finally got all hardware of our final cluster but: the AMD GPU BIOS from HPE are different BIOS versions and are set to read only, even with their free firmware tools.
+We've finally got all hardware of our final cluster, but the AMD GPU BIOS from HPE are different BIOS versions and are set to read only, even with their free firmware tools.
 We've installed the NICs and set up the Switch, but the copper cables are not working, even after going to the bios and correcting the relevant BIOS tools.
 And we do not have our cluster up working.

 <!-- Broadcom Drivers -->